Keysight/infrastructure/README.md

 ## Lets Build Infrastructure

-The idea is to build infrastructure using our infra.proto data model.
-The main steps in desiging a network infrastructure using infra.proto is as follows:
+The main steps in designing a network infrastructure using infra.proto is as follows:

-- Define the inventory: Here we define the devices and the external links
+- Creating Device Inventory: Here we define the devices and the external links
   - Defining Devices: Here we define a single device, its components and links inside
     - Define Component
-    - Define Links
+    - Define Links to connect the components with-in the device
     - Create Connection between Components using Links
   - Defining Links: Here we define the external links connecting two devices
-- Instantiating devices: The idea is that each device defined in the Inventory is a blueprint which can be instantiated into multiple copies.
+- Instantiating devices: The idea is using the device definition in the Inventory a blueprint or template create as many devices needed to describe the infrastructure.
 - Defining Connections: Creating connections between device instances.
-As we provide a count of device instances, we can instantiate them with range

-The steps below will guide you in designing a simple network infrastructure having 4 hosts and a single switch which will act as the ToR switch.
+The steps below will guide you in designing a simple network infrastructure having 4 hosts connected to a single switch.
 For simplicity, we will be using a hypothetical Generic Switch and Host architecture having minimal components.
-With this example, you can scale up and scale out to create your own Network Data Center.

 ### Building Infrastructure: Creating Device Inventory

-Device inventory is designed to define the device: components and links associated with a device which can be instantiated as device instances.
+Device inventory is designed to define the type of devices needed to build the infrastructure.
+The components and links associated with each device type.
 This acts as a class or a blueprint whose objects/instances can be created and connected.
 The main motivation is to define once and use at multiple places.
 This is to optimize the infrastructure in terms of space complexity.

 > Note that the entire device does not need to be described in full detail.
 The level of device detail should be dictated by the needs of the application.